Close

 Oh, what joy for those whose disobedience is forgiven, whose sin is put out of sight!
 Yes, what joy for those whose record the LORD has cleared of guilt, whose lives are lived in complete honesty!
 When I refused to confess my sin, my body wasted away, and I groaned all day long.
 Day and night Your hand of discipline was heavy on me.
 My strength evaporated like water in the summer heat.
 Finally, I confessed all my sins to You and stopped trying to hide my guilt.
 I said to myself, “I will confess my rebellion to the LORD.”
 And You forgave me!
 All my guilt is gone.
 (Psalm 32:1-5)

 You have probably experienced a time when you felt weighed down by guilt or shame because of something you did wrong that you did not want to admit.
-The author of this Psalm, King David, talks about how trying to hide his sin from God had both spiritual and physical consequences in his life.
-This is a possibility for all of us because the guilt and shame can lead to stress and stress can impact your physical and mental health.
+The author of this psalm, King David, talks about how trying to hide his sin from God had both spiritual and physical consequences in his life.
+This is a possibility for all of us because guilt and shame can lead to stress, and stress can impact your physical and mental health.

-In contrast, confessing your sins to God and others and receiving forgiveness produces freedom and joy that can have positive effects on your whole life.
+In contrast, confessing your sins to God and others and receiving forgiveness produce freedom and joy that can have positive effects on your whole life.

 10. Forgiveness can change your life.